 - High maximum weight.
 It may be collapsible, but it’s strong enough to support 350 pounds.

-Considerations: The Brazyn Morph is pricey for a 14-inch roller, but it’s worth the price for those who need to roll on the go.
+Considerations: The Brazyn Morph is pricey for a 14-inch roller, but many reviewers say this textured, light, durable tool is worth the price for those who need to roll on the go.

 A foam roller is a supersimple workout tool that allows you to manually apply rolling pressure to sore, tight muscles.
 Whether you’re a yogi, runner, or weightlifter, a foam roller can help soothe pre- or post-workout kinks.

 It might take a bit of trial and error to find the perfect foam roller for your needs.
 Consider density, weight limit, size, and surface texture while you shop around.
 Then enjoy the sweet, sweet relief of your next rolling session.